-Leaders at the Institute for Basic Biomedical Science (IBBS) are committed to increasing the number of underrepresented minorities in basic science and providing a nurturing and supportive environment.
+Leaders at the Institute for Basic Biomedical Science (IBBS) are committed to increasing the number of people underrepresented in basic science and providing a nurturing and supportive environment.
 Your support is critical to these initiatives, and the following opportunities are available for philanthropic support and funding.
 Contact our Development Office for more information.

 The IBBS Emerging Investigator Fellowship

-Industry/Philanthropy-Sponsored Underrepresented Minority Graduate Scholarships
+Industry/Philanthropy-Sponsored Underrepresented in Science Graduate Scholarships

 Basic Science Outreach Programs/Initiative for Careers in Science and Medicine

 Careers in Science and Medicine is a pipeline program that develops students (‘scholars’) from low-income and educationally under-resourced backgrounds into successful professionals.
 Scholars specifically have an interest in pursuing health care, biomedical and STEM careers.
 Pre-doctoral outreach programs are an essential to building healthy diversity in the graduate ranks.
-Basic science faculty in the eye VBS currently manage several such programs, which consistently face difficulties in raising funds to maintain viability.
+Basic science faculty currently manage several such programs, which consistently face difficulties in raising funds to maintain viability.
 The annual costs of these programs vary depending on their size and the types of opportunities they afford.
 Specific details can be provided on request.

-The IBBS Underrepresented Minorities Fellows Program
+The IBBS Diversity Fellows Program